qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 easy to write.
 And these are exactly the features we tried to provide in our metric learning framework.

-First, we need to create a package to store our scripts.
-Let's call it `faq`.
-Then we should take a closer look at `TrainableModel`.

 `TrainableModel` is an abstract class whose methods need to be overridden to perform training.
 Mandatory methods are `configure_loss`, `configure_encoders`, `configure_head`,
 `configure_optimizers`.
+Encoders task is to emit embeddings, usually they are pre-trained models.
+Head is a collection of layers we apply on top of the model.
-The majority of these methods are quite easy to realise, you'll probably need a couple of imports to do that.
+The majority of mentioned methods are quite easy to realise, you'll probably need a couple of imports to do that.
 But `configure_encoders` requires some code:)

 Let's create a  `model.py` with model's template and a blank space instead of `configure_encoders` at the moment.

 ```python
 from typing import Union, Dict, Optional, Any